AviatrixSystems/Docs/HowTos/Ingress_Protection_Transit_FireNet_Fortigate.rst

 	- Follow this step `Deploy the Transit Aviatrix Gateway <https://docs.aviatrix.com/HowTos/transit_firenet_workflow_aws.html#step-2-deploy-the-transit-aviatrix-gateway>`_ to launch Aviatrix Transit gateway and enable HA in Transit FireNet VPC

-	- Connected Transit mode is not necessary for Ingress inspection.
+	- Connected Transit mode is not necessary for this Ingress inspection solution.

 Step 3.
 Deploy Spoke Gateway and HA
 -----------------------------------